JoannaNawara/ML_intern_task/README.md

 Applied algorithms:
-  Neural Network
+  Neural Network,
-  K-Nearest Neighbours
+  K-Nearest Neighbours,
-  Decision Tree
+  Decision Tree,
   simple heuristic

 Comparison of models is based on accuracy.
 For parameters in the project KNN was the best